 ALL represents a heterogeneous group of biologic subtypes of leukemia and is classified into two principal types depending on the lymphocytes from which it develops.
-Most cases of B-lymphocyte ALL originate in cells early in the development of B cells and are therefore designated as precursor B-cell type [38].
-Research has demonstrated that childhood ALL is initiated in utero, with another event required for full malignant transformation [39; 40].
+Most cases of B-lymphocyte ALL originate in cells early in the development of B cells and are therefore designated as precursor B-cell type [41].
+Research has demonstrated that childhood ALL is initiated in utero, with another event required for full malignant transformation [42; 43].

 DNA injury leads to the uncontrolled development of leukemic lymphoblasts in the marrow, which causes a deficiency of normally functioning blood cells.
 As a result, anemia, thrombocytopenia, and neutropenia occur.

-ALL accounts for 72% of leukemias in children and adolescents [1].
+ALL accounts for 82% of leukemias in children and adolescents [1].
 The incidence of ALL varies according to sex, age, and race/ethnicity.
-ALL is more common among male children/adolescents (45 per million) than among female children/adolescents (39 per million) [1].
-ALL typically develops in children between 1 and 9 years old, with a sharp peak in the incidence for children 1 to 4 years old [1].
-The incidence of ALL is highest in the white population, followed by the black and Hispanic populations, with the lowest incidence in the American Indian/Alaska Native population [1].
+ALL is more common among male children/adolescents (40 per million) than among female children/adolescents (31 per million) [1].
+ALL typically develops in children between 1 and 9 years old, with a sharp peak in the incidence for children 1 to 3 years old [1].
+The incidence of ALL is highest in the American Indian/Alaska Native population and lowest in the Black population [1].

-Advances in treatment since the mid-1970s have improved survival rates for ALL [1].
-According to SEER data, the five-year relative survival rate for ALL improved from 41% in 1975-1977 to 72% in 2000-2018 (Table 3) [1].
-The observed long-term survival for ALL is 88% at 5 years, with an 82% probability of 10-year survival for children/adolescents who have 5-year survival (Table 4) [1; 14].
+Advances in treatment since the mid-1970s have improved survival rates for ALL [18].
+According to SEER data, the five-year relative survival rate for ALL improved from 62% in 2000 to 71% in 2016 (Table 3) [1].
+The observed long-term survival for ALL is 90% at 5 years, with an 88% probability of 10-year survival for children/adolescents who have 5-year survival (Table 4) [1].

 FIVE-YEAR OBSERVED SURVIVAL RATES FOR PEDIATRIC LEUKEMIA AND LYMPHOMA AMONG CHILDREN/ADOLESCENTS (BIRTH TO 19 YEARS OF AGE)

-Cancer Type 1975-1977 2000-2018
+Cancer Type 1975-1977 2013-2019

-Acute lymphocytic leukemia 41% 88%
+Acute lymphocytic leukemia 41% 91%

-Acute myeloid leukemia 6% 75%
+Acute myeloid leukemia 6% 70%

 Hodgkin lymphoma 72% 98%

-Non-Hodgkin lymphoma 47% 90%
+Non-Hodgkin lymphoma 47% 89%

-Source: [14] Table 3
+Source: [15] Table 3

 LONG-TERM SURVIVAL IN PEDIATRIC LEUKEMIA AND LYMPHOMA

 Cancer Type 5-Year Survival

-Acute lymphoblastic leukemia 89%
+Acute lymphoblastic leukemia 91%

-Acute myeloid leukemia 68%
+Acute myeloid leukemia 70%

 Hodgkin lymphoma 98%

-Non-Hodgkin lymphoma 90%
+Non-Hodgkin lymphoma 89%

 Source: [1] Table 4